navdeep-G/gitdata/README.md

 GitData
 =======

-**GitData** is a library to help teams understand their GitHub PRs, issues, milestones, etc.
+**GitData** is a library that helps teams understand their GitHub project data (PRs, issues, milestones, etc.)